firal/Firal/README.markdown

 IRC Channel
 -----------
-We also got our own IRC channel on freenode.
+We also have our own IRC channel on freenode.
 Feel free to drop by in #firal on irc.freenode.net

 [HOMEPAGE]: http://firal.org/